indiqusdocs/stpi/docs/Guide/Storage/BlockVolumes/_WorkingwithRestorePoints.md

 This operation may have associated billing impacts.
 :::

-## Creating an Image from a Snapshot
+## Creating an Image from a Restore Point

 Volume Snapshots can be used to create OS Images which can be used at the time of Instance creation.
 To do this, select the "create image" option.
 This will generate the template and list it under the **My Images** section.